-In this paper, based on robust statistical techniques [9], we propose a novel scheme to make path-based (spectral) clustering more robust.
-Our work is built upon the recent work of Fischer et al. [4, 5, 6].
+In this paper, based on robust statistical techniques [15], we propose a novel scheme to make path-based (spectral) clustering more robust.
+Our work is built upon the recent work of Fischer et al. [8, 9, 10].
 We devise an M-estimator and use it to define a robust path-based similarity measure which takes into account the existence of noise and outliers in the data and hence brings about robustness in the method.

 The rest of this paper is organized as follows.
-Some related work is briefly reviewed in Section 2.
-In Section 3, we propose a robust path-based similarity measure based on robust statistics, with which a robust path-based spectral clustering algorithm can be devised.
-Experimental results on synthetic data as well as color image segmentation are presented in Sections 4 and 5, respectively, comparing our method with non-robust methods.
+Some related work is briefly reviewed in Section 1.1.
+In Section 2, we propose a robust path-based similarity measure based on robust statistics, with which a robust path-based spectral clustering algorithm can be devised.
+In Section 3, we extend this method for semi-supervised clustering with the supervisory information in the form of pairwise similarity and dissimilarity constraints.
+Experimental results on synthetic data as well as color image segmentation are presented in Sections 4 and 6, respectively, comparing our method with non-robust methods.
 Finally, some concluding remarks are given in the last section.

-2. Related Work
+1.1 Related Work

 Some related clustering methods have been proposed in the literature.
 Besides spectral clustering and path-based clustering, there also exist some other methods that are capable of finding elongated structures.
-Hierarchical agglomerative clustering based on the single linkage algorithm [10] is efficient and has been widely used, but it is well known that this method is highly sensitive to outliers.
-Mean shift clustering [1] and spectral clustering have shown good performance in some clustering tasks.
+Hierarchical agglomerative clustering based on the single linkage algorithm [16] is efficient and has been widely used, but it is well known that this method is highly sensitive to outliers.
+Mean shift clustering [5] and spectral clustering have shown good performance in some clustering tasks.
 However, both of them are sensitive to the preselection of the kernel bandwidth parameter.

-Fischer and Buhmann have a more recent paper which uses bagging (or bootstrap aggregating) with path-based clustering to address the robustness issue [3].
+Fischer and Buhmann have a more recent paper which uses bagging (or bootstrap aggregating) with path-based clustering to address the robustness issue [7].
 Like other bagging applications, data resampling is used to reduce data variance so that the results are less sensitive to noise.
 However, since many bootstrap samples are involved, efficiency has to be sacrificed in exchange for effectiveness of the method.
 Moreover, some bootstrap samples of the input data may still contain outliers which can affect the clustering results.
+Another robust variant of path-based distance measure is proposed in [4], where the authors "soften" the max operation to reduce the influence by outliers.